 United Kingdom Prime Minister David Cameron Visits Wolfram Research

-February 27, 2012 — Jon McLoone, International Business & Strategic Development
+February 27, 2012 — Jon McLoone, Director, Technical Communication & Strategy

 I get to show off the power of Wolfram|Alpha, Mathematica, and our other technologies to lots of interesting people, but last Friday was more interesting than usual, as David Cameron, the UK Prime Minister, came to our European headquarters.